kurushimee/configure-zram/README.md

 done
 ```

-Again change the "2" in the `NRDEVICES=2` line to your amount of CPU cores.
-You've successfully created scripts for initialization of zram!
+You've successfully created scripts for initialization and deinitialization of zram!
 A couple more steps to go.